 Butterfly Weed (Asclepias tuberosa)

 Showy orange flowers are a nectar source for butterflies, and the leaves are a food source for monarch and queen caterpillars.
 Grows well in dry to medium, well-drained soils in full sun.
 Seed pods split open in fall, dispersing handfuls of silky-tailed seeds.
 Summer blooming.
-Space 12-24”, grows 1-3’ tall.
+Space 12-24”, grows 1-3’ tall, medium to dry soil, full sun.

 Rose Milkweed aka Swamp Milkweed (Asclepias incarnata)